-Approximately 300 ha of Phragmites on the Long Point NWA and adjacent private lands have been delineated for treatment using the glyphosate-based herbicide RoundUp Custom under the 2022 ER (Figures 1-3).
+Approximately 30 ha of Phragmites on the Long Point NWA have been delineated for treatment using the glyphosate-based herbicide RoundUp Custom under the 2023 ER (Figures 1-2).
+Additional unmapped hectares of Phragmites may be treated as discovered and appropriate.
 Treatment will occur more than 800m from any surface water intakes, and therefore surface water monitoring will not occur in these areas.
-Treatment will involve both aerial and ground herbicide application.

 Figure 1.
-Anticipated new treatment areas (orange) at the Long Point Unit of the Long Point National Wildlife Area, to occur between August 15 and October 31, 2022.
+Anticipated treatment areas at the Long Point Unit of the Long Point National Wildlife Area, to occur between August 15 and October 31, 2023.
+Retreatment of areas treated in 2022 may occur as needed.

 Figure 2.
-Potential retreatment treatment sites at the Squire's Ridge section of the Long Point National Wildlife Area, to occur as needed between August 15 and October 31, 2022.
+Potential retreatment treatment sites at Thoroughfare Unit of the Long Point National Wildlife Area, to occur as needed between August 15 and October 31, 2023.
+Retreatment of areas treated in 2022 may occur as needed.